Unity-Technologies/ml-agents/gym-unity/README.md

 ### Example: GridWorld

 As a baseline, here are rewards over time for the three algorithms provided with Dopamine as run on the GridWorld example environment.
-All three runs were done with the same epsilon, epsilon decay, replay history, training steps, and buffer settings as specified above.
+All Dopamine (DQN, Rainbow, C51) runs were done with the same epsilon, epsilon decay, replay history, training steps, and buffer settings as specified above.
 Note that the first 20000 steps are used to pre-fill the training buffer, and no learning happens.

+We also compare our PPO implementation as reference.
+Note that the PPO was run with the same greyscale GridWorld as Dopamine, and `num_layers` was set to 2.
+All other hyperparameters are the default for GridWorld in `trainer_config.yaml`.

 ![Dopamine on GridWorld](images/dopamine_gridworld_plot.png)